mvolkmann/blog/src/smalltalk.md

 multipleArgBlock value: 2 value: 3.
 ```

-Blocks can declare and use temporary variables.
+Blocks can declare and use temporary (local) variables.
 Blocks cannot explicitly return a value with the caret (^).
 Their value is that if their final expression.